adoptium/api.adoptium.net/CONTRIBUTING.md

 For Adoptium, this API deploys to Red Hat OpenShift and is front ended by [Cloudflare](https://www.cloudflare.com) as a CDN.

-The `production` branch is synchronized with `master` to perform a release of the latest API changes to the Production OpenShift environment.
+The `production` branch is synchronized with `main` to perform a release of the latest API changes to the Production OpenShift environment.

-This is done via a pull request that applies all outstanding commits from `master` to `production`.
+This is done via a pull request that applies all outstanding commits from `main` to `production`.

-The Jenkins [Adoptium CI Server](https://ci.adoptopenjdk.net) will automatically deploy pull requests to the OpenShift Staging (the `master` branch) or Production (the `production` branch) environments.
+The Jenkins [Adoptium CI Server](https://ci.adoptopenjdk.net) will automatically deploy pull requests to the OpenShift Staging (the `main` branch) or Production (the `production` branch) environments.

 ## Code Architecture and Code